vslyo/vslyo.github.io/index.md

 ### About Me
 The pleasure of learning more about our universe is my motivation.
-I love studying physics and mathematics and I wish to continue my life with this hedonistic goal in mind.
-I am currently pursuing quantum information theory and am interested in the relation between the mathematical and physical characteristics of information.
-This journey has pushed me to give up on much of my intuition regarding information and only keeps getting more exciting!
+I love studying physics and mathematics and am currently pursuing quantum information theory.
+I am interested in the relation between the mathematical and physical characteristics of information.
+This journey has pushed me to give up on much of my intuition and only keeps getting more exciting!

 ### [__Curriculum Vitae__](curriculum-vitae.md)
 ##### 2017 - Present